BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 Hence, you need to make the playing of the piano with both hands second nature to you so that your hands will move naturally while you belt a song.
 At the onset, it would be good to start with simple chords and melodies until you get the hang of playing the piano with both hands while singing.

-6) Draw the Power of Your Voice from the Lower Part of Your Body
+Step 6: Draw the Power of Your Voice from the Lower Part of Your Body

 There is usually a tendency for performers when playing the piano while singing to tighten their shoulders and necks.
 However, this may hamper their singing and playing abilities.
 Hence, it would be good to practice centering your energy and control at your lower body right on your pelvic floor.
 This will enable you to sing properly while breathing properly.
 Moreover, this will open up your throat to allow you better vocalization.
 If you are playing and singing while seated, you need to sit at the very edge of your seat and let your body press down against the seat.
 However, if you perform standing, you should position your legs shoulder-width apart so that you can draw power from your firmly planted feet.

-7) Learn to Play with Light Fingers
+Step 7: Learn to Play with Light Fingers

 There is a tendency for a piano player to play tight when performing for the first time in front of the audience while singing.
 Make sure that you learn how to play the piano with light fingers.
 Of course, playing with light fingers isn’t easy for it requires mastery of the piano skill.
 But with constant practice, you can keep your touch with the keyboards light and your wrists very flexible.
 With light fingers, your entire body will be more flexible and open.

-8) You Should Engage in Regular Practice
+Step 8: You Should Engage in Regular Practice

 Nothing is perfected without sacrifice.
 Similarly, singing while playing the piano doesn’t come naturally; it usually comes only after constant practice in isolation or together with someone else.
 If you really want to sing and play the piano well, you need to practice at least half an hour every day.
 You should also try to record your performance so that you can figure out if you are improving.
 If there is a remarkable difference in your performance in each practice, it means that you are really improving and you’re on the right track of mastering both skills.
+You can do practice easily if you have small piano for apartment.

 Other Additional Pointers